thailemeetai/mobile-assignment/README.md

 - Do I have to write any **APIs** myself?

-No, the JSON file provided should just be representative of fake API requests for your code.
+No, the JSON file provided should just be representative of **fake API requests** for your code.

+- Can I use the **JSON file locally**?

+No, we want you to use an API call to this github repository such that it is representative of a real app with servers and a cloud database.

 ## Evaluation
 Here are some specific evaluation metrics we will use: